 Drunk driving has become a national epidemic.
-Each year, drunk-driving crashes kill more than10,000 people in America.
-The SAFE Coalition is working with the National Highway Traffic Safety Administration (NHTSA) this holiday season, to reach out to all drivers with an important message about this deadly, preventable crime because Buzzed Driving is Drunk Driving!
+Each year, drunk-driving crashes kill more than 10,000 people in America.
+The Van Buren County Sheriff’s Office and SAFE Coalition are working with the National Highway Traffic Safety Administration (NHTSA) this holiday season, to reach out to all drivers with an important message about this deadly, preventable crime because Buzzed Driving Is Drunk Driving.

 Let’s say you go to a New Year’s party, you stay a few hours and have a few drinks.
 When it’s time to go, you think to yourself, “I’m fine to drive.
 I’ve only had a few drinks, and I barely feel buzzed.”
 You get in your car and drive toward home.
 This act places you at risk of facing the consequences of drunk driving.
 Buzzed driving places you and others on the road in danger of a crash; or worse, death.
 Designate a sober driver.

 Unfortunately, this scenario is all too realistic.
 Many people wrongly believe there’s a magic number of drinks or hours that determine your blood alcohol concentration (BAC).
 But it’s different for every person.
 Many factors go into the effect alcohol has on your body.
 Everywhere in our country, it’s illegal to drive with a BAC of .08 or higher.
 A major misconception is that you have to be stumbling around drunk to be over that limit.
 For many people, it doesn’t take much alcohol to be too impaired for driving.
 NHTSA and the SAFE Coalition are hoping to change the way people think about drinking and driving, and help everyone realize that there’s no safe amount of alcohol for any driver.